 The design for Chains is based on photographs Brennan took of mooring chains piled in a yard at Leith docks.
-Brennan, struck by the sheer scale and simple majesty of the giant chains, using his photographs as models, developed a series of drawings on the theme which culminated in a large-scale drawing still in the artist’s possession.
+Brennan, struck by the sheer scale and simple majesty of the giant chains, using his photographs as models, developed a series of drawings on the theme which culminated in a large-scale drawing.
 It was from this drawing that the Dovecot Studios (or the Edinburgh Tapestry Company as it was then known) made their working cartoons, the design the weavers look at while weaving the tapestry.

 In the 1960s and 1970s, Leith had a busy dock and a shipbuilding yard, and the initial inspiration for Chains came from observing ship’s mooring chains at the docks.